Concept: ICD-10 to ICD-9-CM Conversion

 Data Sets / Time Frames For Considering Conversion

 PLEASE NOTE: The ICD Conversion Files developed by CIHI are available for use by researchers who have approvals to use the Hospital Abstracts data and Vital Statistics Registry data held in the MCHP Data Repository, as part of an agreement between Manitoba Health and the Canadian Institute for Health Information (CIHI).
 The CIHI ICD conversion files are proprietary and cannot be provided to third parties by MCHP as part of this agreement, but may be acquired directly from CIHI.
-For more information on the CIHI ICD conversion files, please see the following CIHI Online Store web page: Conversion Tables (for use with ICD-10-CA/CCI) or contact CIHI directly.MCHP has developed the ICD conversion tables into SAS format files.
-There are four format files available in the MCHP format library.
-Two of these format files are used for converting ICD-10 and CCI codes to the corresponding ICD-9-CM codes.
-The other two format files provide a "quality of fit" or grade (good/excellent, fair and poor) for each of the codes converted.
+For more information on the CIHI ICD conversion files, please see the following CIHI Online Store web page: Conversion Tables (for use with ICD-10-CA/CCI) or contact CIHI directly.MCHP has developed the ICD conversion tables into SAS® formats.
+There are four formats available in the MCHP format library.
+Two of these formats are used for converting ICD-10 and CCI codes to the corresponding ICD-9-CM codes.
+The other two formats provide a "quality of fit" or grade (good/excellent, fair and poor) for each of the codes converted.
 The conversion formats should always be used in conjunction with the grade formats.
 Missing and or poor conversions (grade) will need to be checked manually or clarified with Manitoba Health/CIHI.
 NOTE: A great deal of valuable information is lost when translating to ICD-9-CM especially with CCI codes.

 Since the hospital abstracts use ICD-10-CA/CCI codes, the conversion formats can be applied directly to the coded data with few or no missing values.
 The hospital abstracts beginning in 2004/05 now contain 25 diagnoses and 20 intervention fields.